-Seiko built its early watches – like this all original Cronos here – with the intention of improving accuracy, productivity, and ease of maintenance in its watches.
+Seiko built its early watches – like this gold and silver Cronos here – with the intention of improving accuracy, productivity, and ease of maintenance in its watches.
 These mechanical watches, like the Cronos here, featured movements designed “fully in-house from scratch” by Seiko – ie: not influenced by other watch movements made in Switzerland or elsewhere.

 The technology cultivated during the development of the Seiko Marvel – the predecessor of the Cronos – became the base for the introduction of later mechanical watches, to also include the Seiko Crown and Seiko Gyro Marvel, which were to overwhelm the market with their further improved accuracy and advanced features.